saintsal/daoistry/content/mindsets/fractals.md

 Some people argue that coordinating large groups requires centralised management, but looking at Amazon, Spotify, and the US Army Special Forces all show that keeping groups small isn't only possible, it's advantageous.
 Because small groups make better decisions, get more done, and coordinate among themselves.

-We can have the benefits of [decentralisation](/mindsets/decentralisation/) at scale because ractalisation *removes* coordination complexity rather than *adding* management overhead.
+We can have the benefits of [decentralisation](/mindsets/decentralisation/) at scale because fractalisation *removes* coordination complexity rather than *adding* management overhead.

 ## What to do about it